uranian throne

 After a couple of sweeps I spot it: a pole with a downcurved top from which a sheet flutters.

-He's shaking his head and wearing a ruthless grin.
+He's shaking his head, and now I see a quite ruthless grin.

 “Oh no,” he muses, “you’re not a Corrector.
 In fact you’re the one person on the planet who cannot be a Corrector.”

-"Wait just a moment," he says.
+"Wait just a moment," Oreneg says.
 "I'm getting the signal from the Ruuzna-Ptorrai."

-"What signal?" says I, feeling crossly conscious of being obtuse.
-He doesn't answer for some seconds.
+"What signal?" says I, feeling crossly obtuse.
+I tell myself to shut up and not not interrupt his communication with our flagship.
+Not surprisingly, he doesn't answer for some seconds.
 Then -

 "Ah, the surrender has been confirmed.
-The skyship has received a message to say that Langhebli Dostomon, the leader of the Grounder Faction, in other words our main Yrian enemy, has been killed in the battle, and that the Faction’s organization is dissolved.
-The message comes from the rightful Noad of Yr, Rael Odiram himself, now released from imprisonment – so our victory is complete."
+The skyship has received a formal message from the rightful Noad of Yr, Rael Odiram himself, who has now been released from imprisonment.
+He says that Langhebli Dostomon, the leader of the Grounder Faction, in other words our main Yrian enemy, has been killed in the battle, and that the Faction’s entire organization is dissolved.
+So our victory is complete."

 Click!
 No more greyness!
-The sky, the volcano’s surface, the city of Yr, the plains of the Glank stretching away below – all in colour once more!
-Us, our clothes – and God help me, that cloak they put on me before we left the skyship –
+A never-to-be-forgotten moment of return to colour!
+In a shock of dazzle and splendour, the sky, the volcano’s surface, the city of Yr, the plains of the Glank stretching away below, are all clad in their hues once more.
+That includes us, our clothes, and, God help me, that cloak they put on me before we left the skyship –

 golden-cloak